-In addition to flexibility as master or slave mode, the BCLK can also be configured in two transfer modes-256-S and Continuous Transfer Modes, which are described below.
-These modes are set using BIT-D12/REG-06h/Page2.
+In addition to flexibility as master or slave mode, the BCLK can also be configured in two transfer modes-256-S and Continuous Transfer Modes.
+These modes are set using bit D12/REG-06h/Page2.

-256-S TRANSFER MODE
+• 256-S TRANSFER MODE

 In the 256-S mode, the BCLK rate always equals 256 times the maximum of the LRCK and ADWS frequencies.
-In the 256-S mode, the combination of 48 ksps sampling rate (as selected by BIT-D13/REG-06h/Page2) and left-justified mode is not supported.
+In the 256-S mode, the combination of ADC/DAC sampling rate equal to Fsref (as selected by bit D5-D0/REG-00h/Page2) and left-justified mode is not supported.